ilastik/ilastik-test-vm/Readme.md

 ---------------

 If that fails, you may need to enable X11 forwarding on your host OS.
 For example, on Ubuntu, check the settings in `/etc/ssh/ssh_config`.
-On Mac OS X, remember to use X11.app terminal, Terminal.app.
 If X11 forwarding is enabled, you should be able to launch simple X11 apps.

 For example: